agarun/photos/README.md

 ² This is an array of objects, each with lat, lng, and description; e.g. `[{"lat": 40.00, "lng": 70.00, "description": "narnia"}, ...]`

 For more information, see the [album Zod schemas](https://github.com/agarun/photos/blob/main/src/types/albums.ts#L14).
-Note this field originally had ID `photoGallery`.

 ### Photo Folders